List of BoJack Horseman characters: Herb Kazzaz

-Herb Kazzaz (1961-2015; voiced by Stanley Tucci) was BoJack's human former comedy partner, who created and wrote Horsin' Around where he also provided the voice of Mr. Libertore who runs the law firm where the Horse works as an attorney.
+Herb Kazzaz (1961–2015; voiced by Stanley Tucci) was BoJack's human former comedy partner, who created and wrote Horsin' Around where he also provided the voice of Mr. Libertore who runs the law firm where the Horse works as an attorney.
 Herb appeared to be friendly and upbeat during the show's production, usually nice, understanding, and insightful to all his cast, even Bradley.
 When BoJack and Herb first meet as comedians, BoJack angrily tells him to "get cancer" which is what eventually happens.
-Halfway through production of Horsin' Around, Herb is caught engaging in a public sexual act with another man which causes a public outcry for his removal from the show.
-BoJack and Herb had a falling out at the apex of the show's success when Herb was blackballed by the network for being gay and BoJack did not stand up for Herb for fear of losing his own job.
+Halfway through production of Horsin' Around, Herb is caught engaging in a public sexual act with another man which causes a public outcry (over Herb being gay) for his removal from the show.
+BoJack and Herb had a falling out at the apex of the show's success when Herb was blackballed by the network for being gay and BoJack did not stand up for Herb out of fear he'll losing his own job (though in season 6 it's revealed the network executive Angela wasn't actually going to fire Herb or Bojack).
 At the beginning of the series, they have not spoken for nearly 20 years.
-BoJack attempts to reconnect with him after learning Herb has been diagnosed with terminal rectal cancer and is being watched over by Tina.
-Though Herb reveals he lived a full life in spite of losing Horsin' Around, he has not forgiven BoJack for not having been a supportive friend and refuses to do so when BoJack finally apologizes to him.
+BoJack attempts to reconnect with him after learning from Sarah Lynn Herb has been diagnosed with terminal rectal cancer and is being watched over by his nurse Tina.
+Though Herb reveals he lived a full and good life in spite of losing Horsin' Around, he has not forgiven BoJack for not having been a supportive friend and refuses to do so when BoJack finally apologizes to him, then prompting Herb to demand Bojack leave his house immediately.
+On the way out of Herb's house Bojack notices a telescope from when he and Herb worked on Horsin' Around on one of his shelves and picks it.
+Herb orders him to put the telescope back to Bojack's changrin and they 'fight' each other over it before Tina and Diane break up the 'scuffle' between the duo.
+Herb harshly tells Bojack "you're a selfish goddamn coward who takes whatever he wants and doesn't give a shit about who he hurts.
+That's you!
+That's Bojack Horseman!"

 Despite his cancer going into remission, he instantly passes away due to an allergic reaction to the peanuts on a peanut truck in a car crash when his brakes gave out during a ride home from the hospital.
 It was also revealed that Herb's office was under the room where tap dancer Savion Glover kept a studio.
 Following his death, Henry Winkler (who Herb met volunteering at Habitat for Humanity) and Tina stole the manuscript of his poorly written novel to keep it from being published and tainting his legacy.
 In "Out to Sea", Herb's ashes are donated to the Jerb Kazzaz Memorial Orphanage (misspelled due to BoJack's email and the hedgehog owner's stubborn refusal to pay for its replacement).
 He makes a final appearance as a part of BoJack's hallucination in the episode "The View from Halfway Down", as one of the several deceased people from BoJack's past whom he sees after he almost committed suicide.